 In a 2002 en banc decision in Veeck v.
-Southern Building Code Congress International, Inc.,81 the Fifth Circuit cast some doubt on the scope of copyright protection for privatelyauthored materials incorporated by reference into law.
-The case began in 1997, when Peter
+Southern Building Code Congress International, Inc.,131 the Fifth Circuit held that, in certain circumstances, a privately-authored code adopted as law may enter the public domain qua law.
+The case thus cast some doubt on the scope of copyright protection for privately-authored materials incorporated by reference into law.